CWP Global thinks big (26GW-big) for Australia’s hydrogen revolution

 Renewable energy company CWP Global is working with partners to develop one of the world’s largest renewable power projects.

-The 26GW, wind-and-solar-to-hydrogen Asian Renewable Energy Hub (AREH) is set to be built in the Pilbara region of Western Australia.
+The 26GW, wind-and-solar-to-hydrogen Asian Renewable Energy Hub (AREH) is set to be built on a 6,500-square km site within the Pilbara region of Western Australia.

-AREH shows how Australia’s natural resources and strategic location can contribute to the global hydrogen revolution.
-The project will also help Australia become a green energy exporter to Asian markets.
+More broadly, AREH shows how Australia’s natural resources and strategic location can contribute to the global hydrogen revolution.

 Work on the Asian Renewable Energy Hub is well advanced